domschrei/lilotane/README.md

 This planner for totally-ordered HTN planning problems makes use of incremental Satisfiability (SAT) solving.
 In short, it reads a given planning problem and encodes a small portion of it into propositional logic.
 If an internally launched SAT solver reports that the formula is unsatisfiable, the next layer of the problem is encoded and added to the existing formula.
 This procedure is repeated until a plan is found or the problem is deemed to be overall unsatisfiable.

 Lilotane introduces new techniques to the field of SAT-based HTN planning, namely lazy instantiation and a lifted encoding that enables it to skip the full grounding of the problem.
-More information is provided in the [accompanying paper](https://github.com/domschrei/lilotane/blob/master/lilotane.pdf).
+More information is provided in the accompanying paper [0].

 ### Valid Inputs